narnoura/disaster-tracker/README.md

     * attribute_agg_ex.py path/to/archive/ path/to/stop-word-list attribute

 A few notes:
-- There must be files ./lexicon/positive-words.txt and ./lexicons/negative-words.txt to run Naive Sentiment
+- There must be files ./lexicons/positive-words.txt and ./lexicons/negative-words.txt to run aive Sentiment
 - A stop word list must be present.
 Many such lists are available online.
 - The Harvard Inquirer Excel file must be saved as a .csv and be in ./lexicons/inquirerbasic.csv